oppahansi/MediaInfo4J/README.md

 # MediaInfo4J
 A Java library for parsing media information using the [MediaInfo](https://mediaarea.net/en/MediaInfo) library.
 This library provides a simple interface to extract metadata from media files.
-Currently requires Java 21 and [MediaInfo](https://mediaarea.net/en/MediaInfo) library to be installed.

 ## Example Usage
 ### From a file path